smurfennet/pyplanet-scl-divisions/README.md

   * [Solo] Provide the total amount of players
   * [Team] Provide the amount of players per team

+**DO NOT use these commands during the round, as it'll reset the server settings.**

 ## Extra commands
 ### End current round
 * `/scl endround`